-Getting residency in Italy is one of the easiest processes to go through!
-Surprisingly it is very simple to go through, even easier if you live in a small town.
-This article will only cover how to get residency in Italy, as in your housing if you need to know about getting a residency permit, also known as a permesso di soggiorno I cover that primarily in this blog and my Moving to Italy guidebook.
+Getting residency in Italy is surprisingly easy, especially if you live in a small town.
+This article will cover how to establish physical residency in a property in Italy.
+If you need information on obtaining a residency permit, also known as a permesso di soggiorno, please refer to this blog.

-So let’s get into the process of how to get residency in Italy!
+Let’s dive into the process of establishing residency in Italy!

 Get your Contract

-The most important part, to get residency you need a valid rental contract or ownership of the house.
-If you happen to be living with family you’ll just need a signed declaration of hospitality.
+To obtain residency, the most important requirement is a valid rental contract or ownership of a house.
+If you are living with family, you will only need a signed declaration of hospitality.

-If you are under a rental contract, make sure it has been signed and registered with the agenzie delle entrate.
-Certain types of contracts, like short term ones cnnot be used to claim residency.
-Under a Transitorio contract you are allowed by law, but many property owners might ask you not to.
-In this case you will want to check with the owner to let them know you are changing residency to be there.
+If you have a rental contract, ensure that it has been signed and registered with the Agenzie delle Entrate.
+Some types of contracts, such as short-term ones, cannot be used to claim residency.
+Under a Transitorio contract, you are allowed by law, but some property owners may not allow it.
+In this case, it’s advisable to check with the owner and inform them of your intention to change residency to that location.

-To get residency you will need to go to your local commune offices.
-In a small town you can swing on by, but in bigger cities you will most likely have to make an appointment ahead of time.
-Look up your local commune website with “residency” and you should be taken directly to the correct page.
+To obtain residency in Italy, you will need to go to your local comune offices.
+In a small town, you can drop in, but in larger cities, you will likely need to make an appointment ahead of time.
+Look up your local comune website with the keyword “residency” and you should be directed to the correct page.

-Rome – no appointment needed can be done in person or online via PEC or via a raccomandata.
+Rome: No appointment is needed.
+You can do it in person or online via PEC or via a raccomandata.

-Florence – has details for which form and office you will need to go to if you are applying for the first time, changing in the city or changing from outside.
+Florence: The website has details on which form to fill out and which office to go to if you are applying for the first time, changing within the city, or changing from outside.

-Milan– has the service set up online, you will only have to go in person to check documents.
-There are different services for EU and non EU residents.
+Milan: The service is set up online, but you will need to go in person to check documents.
+There are different services for EU and non-EU residents.

-Once you know where to go, you should bring your rental contract, your ID and permesso di soggiorno if relevant.
-The specific commune might require another form, but in this case it should be available at the offices.
+Once you know where to go, bring your rental contract, an ID (passport), and permesso di soggiorno if relevant.
+The specific comune might require another form, but it should be available at the offices.

-You’ll hand everything in, and that’s that!
-There is another step, but from this they will be able to give you a document saying you’ve requested it and that you can sign up with your local ASL to get a doctor.
+Hand in your documents, and that’s it!
+Technically there is one last check, but at this point, they will give you a document stating that you have requested residency and that you can sign up with your local ASL to get a doctor.

 The last check

-Usually it is also required that the carabinieri pass by to make sure you really do live where you say you do.
-Honestly in the small towns I have lived in, they never passed by.
-However, friends in cities like Rome and Turin have told me that they do in fact come and check.
+Usually, it is required that the police verify your residence by paying a visit to ensure that you live where you say you do.
+However, in the small towns I have lived in, they have never done this.
+Friends in larger cities like Rome and Turin have reported that the police do come and check.

-There is nothing to worry about though, it is usually just a knock to see if you are there, occasionally a quick peek in the door, then they area satisfied and sign you off as an official resident!
+There is nothing to worry about, as it is typically just a knock on the door to see if you are there, and occasionally a quick peek inside.
+Once they are satisfied, they will sign you off as an official resident.